The Blonde Captive: Production

-Accompanied by Paul Withington, Clinton Childs and two cinematographers, in 1928 psychologist Stanley Porteus conducted psychological and psychophysical studies of Aboriginal groups in northwest Western Australia and Central Australia.
+Accompanied by Paul Withington, Clinton Childs and two cinematographers, in 1928 psychologist Stanley Porteus conducted psychological and psychophysical studies of Aboriginal groups in North West Australia and Central Australia.
 The study was filmed and the resulting documentary was expected to show the results of an officially sanctioned scientific expedition exploring the Indigenous cultures in Northern Australia.

 Produced by Porteus' North Western Australian Expedition Syndicate with a grant from the Australian National Research Council, the film was released as a 59-minute National Geographic style documentary by William Pizor's Imperial Pictures in 1931.

+It was partially filmed in Pago Pago, American Samoa.

 Anthropological footage re-edited by Columbia Pictures

-Following the documentary's debut in New York City, it was re-edited by Columbia Pictures. who added 15 minutes of footage, adding the subplot of a white American woman shipwrecked and marrying an Aboriginal.
+Following the documentary's debut in New York City, it was re-edited by Columbia Pictures.
+Fifteen minutes of footage depicting the subplot of a shipwrecked white American woman married to an Aboriginal were added.
 Renaming the resulting docudrama The Blonde Captive, Columbia released it in 1932.
 Imperial Pictures re-issued the movie in 1935 and Astor Pictures re-issued it again in 1947.

 Contrary to the movie's title, the woman was neither captive nor blonde and she only appears in the movie's final five minutes.

 Controversy

 The movie was controversial in Australia for its racist and paternalistic approach to indigenous peoples.
-It compares the attractiveness of various Polynesian peoples with the "grotesque" cannibalistic Aboriginals who are obviously descended from Neanderthal ancestors, behave like monkeys and who practice "repulsively barbaric" customs. "...here is human life at its lowest form" says Lowell Thomas in his narration.
+It compares the attractiveness of various Polynesian peoples with the "grotesque cannibalistic Aboriginals who are obviously descended from Neanderthal ancestors, behave like monkeys” and who practice "repulsively barbaric" customs. "...here is human life at its lowest form" says Lowell Thomas in his narration.

 Promoted as an educational film and advertised as "An Absolutely Authentic Amazing Adventure", the media reviews treated the movie as a documentary.
 The scientific community denounced the additions to the film as fake, leading to significant academic controversy with accusations that the movie was promoted as an educational film to bypass censorship laws regarding nudity.
-Dr Withington made a public statement that footage of the white woman living with Aboriginals was authentic and the participation of Lowell Thomas, a famous explorer who had recently narrated Africa Speaks!, gave the movie credibility with the public.
+Dr. Withington made a public statement that footage of the white woman living with Aboriginals was authentic and the participation of Lowell Thomas, a famous explorer who had recently narrated Africa Speaks!, gave the movie credibility with the public.

 Stanley Porteus had gained permission for his expedition on the premise that he was making a film about Aboriginal life for educational purposes.
 After the expedition returned to America, A. O. Neville, the Western Australian chief protector of Aborigines, became concerned about the film when Withington refused to reply to queries while Porteus gave confusing answers.
 When the film was released, its representation of Aboriginal life had been grossly distorted and manipulated.
 This had far-reaching consequences for future legitimate research in Western Australia.
 Only ever screened in North America, the movie was banned in Australia.